Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
 1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. Tester will create dummy recipes for this test (if necessary) and keep a record of said dummy data so it can be appropriately handled after testing.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
 1. Navigate to **All_Recipe** page (on nav bar **All_Recipes** is called **Recipes**).
-1. Find any feature that contains pagination ul.
+1. Find any feature that contains pagination ul (or make some).
 1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
 1. Repeat step 4, for 2 other features with pagination (if present).
 1. Select a feature with pagination to navigate to **Recipe_List** page.
+(This is done by clicking the header content Ex.
+Chicken.)
 1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
 1. Repeat steps 1-2 and 6-7 approximately 2 times (if pagination present).